UnitedHealthcare CEO Brian Thompson’s murder leaves trail of unknowns

 Several of the bullets were each inscribed with one of the three words.

-The words are similar to the book Delay, Deny, Defend: Why Insurance Companies Don’t Pay Claim and What You Can Do About It by Rutgers Law School Jay Feinman which offers a scathing analysis of the U.S. insurance industry.
+The words are similar to the book Delay, Deny, Defend: Why Insurance Companies Don’t Pay Claim and What You Can Do About It by Rutgers Law School’s Jay Feinman.
+The book’s blurb describes it as an “expose of insurance injustice and a plan for consumers and lawmakers to fight back.”

 Where did the shooter arrive from?